On this page:

 - Talk to your vet.
 Many of these are prescription drugs for a reason; dosing varies by dog, health status, and other meds.

 - Don't stack meds/supplements on your own.
 Even "natural" products can interact.
-Your vet will tell you what can be combined safely and what timing to use.

 - Test on a quiet day.
 Do a dry-run dose when no storm is coming so you know how your dog feels on the med.